Genusbiz/docs/developers/defining-an-app-model/user-interface/tables/views.md

 2. In the **Properties** area, click the **Refiners** tab.
 3. If you want to include all refiners enabled for the data sources defined in your table, click **Inherit Enabled Refiners from Data Sources**.
 Note that this option not is available in tables with a multidimensional layout.
 To select a specific set of refiners defined in your Directory, click **Select Refiners**, and then click **Add**.

+To show the refiner pane by default when a table is opened, select the **Show Refiner Pane** check box.

 ## Summarize applied data filters in the Filter Pane